mateusz-kloch/skills/README.md

 # SKILLS

 ## A platform to share knowledge!
-This platform was developed with Django and Django REST framework.
+This platform consists both Django app and API service.

 ### Repository layout:
 ```